AchiugoTrust/airbnb-clone-project/README.md

 * Payment Processing: Integrate a payment system to handle transactions and record payment details.
 This helps users to book properties conveniently.
 * Review System: Allow users to leave reviews and ratings for properties.
 This enables potential users to make better informed decisions.
 * Data Optimization: Ensure efficient data retrieval and storage through database optimizations.
 This improves user experience, reducing load times.

+## API Security:

+## CI/CD Pipelines:
+These are automated series of steps that streamline the software development life cycle through automation of processes/stages such as code testing, building, packaging, and deployment.
+For this project, automated testing helps in identifying and fixing bugs early, improving software quality and stablity.
+Pipelines also foster better collaboration between development,testing, and operations teams.

+Some tools that could be used to build CI?CD pipelines include;
+* Jenkins
+* GitHub Actions
+* CircleCI
+* Azure DevOps
+* GitLab CI